authonice/authonice-back-node-express/README.md

 If we don't have a module for the frontend-framework/backend-language/auth-service you want to support, [ask us](https://github.com/authonice/authonice.github.io/issues/new?title=Request:%20&labels=request) or [contribute](http://authonice.github.io/contribute)!

+You can see a demo of this in-use, [here](https://github.com/authonice/demo-node-mithril)

 ## installation

 ```